AI Engineer Summit 2025: 7 Insights for Tech Leaders

 "No autonomy without accountability" – Taste, validation, and rigorous testing are not optional.
 They are the only defence against a flood of poor-quality code that stifles innovation.

-Swyx, the conference organiser, opened with an appeal that set the tone for the entire event: The "War on Slop" is not a marketing phrase, but an existential necessity.
+Swyx, the conference organiser, opened with a rallying cry that set the tone for the entire event: the "War on Slop" is not a marketing phrase but an existential necessity.

 The Problem Nobody Wants to Talk About

 AI-assisted code generation scales exponentially.
-What does not scale: human capacity for quality assurance.
+What doesn't scale is human capacity for quality assurance.
 The result?
 Codebases that grow faster than teams can understand, maintain, or debug them.

 The widening gap between generation and quality assurance